 - Interlingual stress.

-Transformer oil is used for the insulation of high voltage electrical infrastructure such as transformers, capacitors, switches, and circuit breakers.
-This transformer oil is designed to operate effectively at very high temperatures to prevent cooling, insulating, and discharge, and arcing of the corona.
+Transformer oil is used for the insulation of high-voltage electrical infrastructure such as transformers, capacitors, switches, and circuit breakers.
+This transformer oil is designed to operate effectively at very high temperatures to prevent cooling, insulating, discharging, and arcing of the corona.

 The oil used in a transformer can be defined as a specific type of oil.
 It has more electrical insulating properties compared to other oils.
 This oil is also known as insulator oil.
 Stable at high temperatures and is used in electrical power transformers.
 So that curry can prevent arcing and keep the transformer cool.